dalpaka/inpkg.h/README.md

 Must have Mingw installed with gcc for Windows config

-(Linux is not that important because gcc should usually be preinstalled for the majority of distros)
+(Linux is not that important because gcc should usually be preinstalled for the vast majority of distros)